azarfood/azarfood-frontend/README.md

 #### Using with direnv

-If you have `direnv` installed, you can enable the nvm env using the command `direnv allow` to change node version automatically when inside project root.
+If you have `direnv` installed, you can run the command `direnv allow` once. after that, node version will change automatically when inside project root.

 ---